 - muscle and joint pain and stiffness

 Teenagers with hypothyroidism may also have changes in behavior that are less obvious.
 Those symptoms include:

 - trouble concentrating

 Your doctor will decide on the best way to diagnose your child depending on their age and other factors.
 Generally, a physical exam and specific diagnostic testing can confirm the diagnosis.
 The diagnostic testing might involve blood tests that measure certain hormones like thyroid-stimulating hormone (TSH) or thyroxine (T4), or imaging tests.
-About 1 out of every 4,000 babies is diagnosed with congenital hypothyroidism.
+About

 An enlarged thyroid, known as goiter, can cause problems with breathing and swallowing.
 Your child’s doctor will check for this problem by feeling their neck.

 There are different treatment options for hypothyroidism.
 Treatment typically involves daily thyroid hormone therapy with a medication called levothyroxine (Synthroid).
 The dose will be determined by your doctor and dependent on various factors like the age of your child.